NetManAIOps/LogClass/README.md

 #### Datasets

 In this repository we include various [open-source logs datasets](https://github.com/logpai/loghub) in the `data` folder as well as their corresponding preprocessing module in the `preprocess` package.
-Additionally there is  another preprocessor provided for [BGL](https://www.usenix.org/cfdr-data#hpc4) logs data, which can be downloaded from the link.
+Additionally there is  another preprocessor provided for [BGL logs data](https://www.usenix.org/cfdr-data#hpc4), which can be downloaded from [here](https://www.usenix.org/cfdr-data#hpc4).